 Don Shandy is a director in the firm’s Oklahoma City office.
 Throughout his career, Don’s legal practice has been focused on the environmental and energy areas.

 Don has worked on projects in 41 states and five foreign countries.
 He has interacted closely with numerous state and federal agencies including the Environmental Protection Agency (EPA) and the Department of Justice.
-In 2001, Don was nominated by the Western Governors’ Association to become assistant administrator for air and radiation at the EPA but ultimately decided to remain in private practice.
-He has interfaced with various White House administrations and agencies regarding global climate change.
+Don was previously nominated by the Western Governors’ Association to become assistant administrator for air and radiation at the EPA in Washington, D.C. but ultimately decided to remain in private practice.
+He has interfaced with the current and four prior White House administrations and agencies regarding regulatory matters including global climate change.

-Previously in his career, Don served as the deputy general counsel for Tronox, Inc., a multi-national chemical company with operations throughout the world.
-In this role, he had oversight responsibility for litigation, environmental matters and corporate issues.
+During his career, Don served as the deputy general counsel for Tronox, Inc., a multi-national chemical company with operations throughout the world.
+In this role, he had oversight responsibility for litigation, environmental matters and corporate compliance issues.

 Involved in a number of public utility commission cases, Don served as a lead counsel on behalf of the Natural Gas Intervenors in the Colorado Public Utility Commission “Clean Air/Clean Jobs” docket resulting in a major restructuring of Colorado’s electric generation fleet.
 He also represents clients in rate cases before the Oklahoma Corporation Commission.

 As both in-house and outside counsel, Don had responsibility for a wide range of legal matters at international manufacturing facilities where he engaged regulators and other foreign officials to resolve issues.
 He has experience with European Union regulatory matters and has negotiated trade barrier issues between various countries.
 Don has worked with supply chain logistics operations encompassing more than 60 countries and has experience with laws, regulations and International Conventions impacting movement of global commerce.